nelvino/counter-drone-simulator/README.md

 The flying pattern can be changed via HTTP request or direct command through websocket.

 Task:
-Review the provided frontend and backend code and give comments on what would need to be done to make it production ready including testing.
+Review the provided frontend and backend code and write code to complete the implementation of the app.
-Feel free to write code to complete the implementation of the app instead of only providing comments.
+Additionally give comments on what would need to be done to make it production ready including testing.

 ## Instructions to run the sample